Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline/creating-feature-extractor.md

    3. analysisParameter - A simple Matlab structure contains the parameters used in feature extractor.

    > Always add comments describing the role of analysis parameter and its default value.
 3. As the last rule, think about visualizing the feature.
-If its a simple line plot then specify the x-axis, x label, y label and title of the plot while adding the feature.
+If its a simple line plot then specify the x-axis, x label, y label and title of  plot while adding the feature.

+Now that we know our rules, let's create a `simpleExtractor`function which computes the mean of epoch and add it to the epochGroup

 ```
 function simpleExtractor(analysis, epochGroup, paramter)
-% description : a brief
+% description : Compute the mean for a given epochGroup and add it to epochGroup
-% param1:
-%   default : value1
-%   description: what is the role of param1 in analysis?
-% param2:
-%   default: value2
-%   description: what is the role of param2 in analysis?
 % ---

 end
 ```

-As a next step, Let's compute the mean response of epoch and save it back to the epochGroup.
+As a next step, compute the mean response of epoch and save it back to the epochGroup.

 ```
 epochCell = epochGroup.getFeatureData('EPOCH'); %